MidnightTale/FoliaFlow/README.md

 ## Installation

-To install EndBlockPorter, follow these steps:
+To install FoliaFlow, follow these steps:

 1. Download the plugin JAR file from the [releases page](https://github.com/Hynse/FoliaFlow).
 2. Copy the JAR file to the `plugins` folder of your Minecraft server.